hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/bhakti-yoga/107_the_philosophy_of_ishwara.md

 kingdom', 'To him all the gods offer worship', 'Their desires are fulfilled in all the worlds'.
 As an answer to this, Vyasa writes, 'Without the power of ruling the universe.'
-Barring the power of creation etc. of the universe, the other powers such as Animâ etc. are acquired by the liberated.
+Barring the power of creation etc. of the universe, the other powers such as Animā etc. are acquired by the liberated.
 As to ruling the universe, that belongs to the eternally perfect Ishvara.
 Why?
 Because He is the subject of all the scriptural texts as regards creation etc., and the liberated souls are